 4. During the year regular budget monitoring has been carried out and reported to members.
-Overall net expenditure in 2017/18 was £13.407 million compared to the original approved budget of £16.335 million - a favourable variance of £2.928 million.
-A contribution of £1.1 million for housing rent charges set in excess of the rent standard (including interest) was received towards the end of the financial year.
-Savings were made in various areas including gas, water, printing, stationery, advertising and other miscellaneous costs.
-Revenue contributions to capital were less than anticipated due to delays in the associated capital schemes.
+Overall net expenditure in 2018/19 was £18.423 million compared to the original approved budget of £16.614 million - an adverse variance of £1.809 million.
+There were additional revenue contributions to capital for associated capital schemes compared to budget, however these are funded from earmarked reserves/business rate pilot income.
+There were additional costs for business rates, legal fees, fuel and bed & breakfast accommodation, set off by savings in water, printing, stationery, advertising and other miscellaneous costs.
 Strata also made additional savings in excess of the original budget.

-Income has increased from fees & charges, and sales & memberships, particularly in relation to leisure and car parking.
+Income has increased from fees and charges and leisure memberships, whilst property rental income was slightly down on budget.
 Extra income was also received in relation to recycling credits.
-There was an increase in income from government grants due to additional non-specific grant funding and additional business rate relief grants.
-The Devon business rates pool also provided additional gains which contributed to the overall favourable variance of £3.483 million.
+There was an increase in income from government grants due to additional non-specific grant and additional business rate relief grants.
+The Devon business rates pilot provided gains which reduced the overall adverse variance of £1.239 million.